Antigua and Barbuda–Mexico relations: Bilateral agreements

-Both nations have signed a few bilateral agreements such as an Agreement for Technical and Scientific Cooperation (1995) and a Memorandum of understanding between the Mexican Secretariat of National Defense and the Secretariat of the Navy and the Antigua and Barbuda Defence Force on Training and Exchange of Experiences in Security and Defense matters (2021).
-Each year, the Mexican government offers scholarships for nationals of Antigua and Barbuda to study postgraduate studies at Mexican higher education institutions.
+Both nations have signed a few bilateral agreements such as an Agreement for Technical and Scientific Cooperation (1995) and a Memorandum of understanding between the Mexican Secretariat of National Defense and the Secretariat of the Navy and the Antigua and Barbuda Defence Force on Training and Exchange of Experiences in Security and Defense Matters (2021).
+Each year, the Mexican government offers scholarships for nationals of Antigua and Barbuda to pursue postgraduate studies at Mexican higher education institutions.

 Trade

 In 2023, trade between Antigua and Barbuda and Mexico totaled US$8.7 million.
-Antigua and Barbuda's main exports to Mexico include: electronic integrated circuits, pipe fittings of aluminum, machinery parts, and chemical-based products.
+Antigua and Barbuda's main exports to Mexico include: electronic integrated circuits, aluminum pipe fittings, machinery parts, and chemical-based products.
 Mexico's main exports to Antigua and Barbuda include: structure and parts for buildings and bridges; cement, concrete and artificial stone; household electronics; chemical-based products; and motor vehicles.
 Mexican multinational company Cemex operates in Antigua and Barbuda.